How to Find Band Members in Sapporo — Complete Guide to the Music Scene in Susukino, Odori, and Kita-24-jo

 |---|---|

-Hokkaido has produced countless artists indispensable to Japan's rock history.
-Bands formed in Sapporo and people from throughout Hokkaido pursuing music.
+Hokkaido has produced countless essential artists in Japan's rock history.
+Bands formed in Sapporo and musicians from across Hokkaido pursuing music.

 |---|---|---|